TYWZ-milk/Cell_Length_Measurement/README.md

 Step 4:
 * Run: After clicking this button, I will use my algorithms to process your image and display the output on the image.
 * Erase: Clear the canvas.
 Delete all points, lines on the image.
+* Download: After clicking this button, my program will download your processed images in your current folder.
+The name of new image is "result_[your file name].png".

 Text & Image: